ajzu2001/Immersive-Calibration-Framework/docs/ESP32_SERIAL_PROTOCOL.md

-# ESP32 Serial Protocol MVP
+# ESP32 Serial Protocol

-This document defines the MVP USB serial contract between the future ESP32 sensor acquisition board and the ROS 2 Arctos hardware bridge.
+This document defines the USB serial contract between the future ESP32 sensor acquisition board and the ROS 2 Arctos hardware bridge.

 ## Transport